Shimeng Yu

 Biosketch

-Shimeng Yu is currently a professor of electrical and computer engineering at Georgia Institute of Technology.
+Shimeng Yu is a full professor of electrical and computer engineering at Georgia Institute of Technology.
 He received the B.S. degree in microelectronics from Peking University in 2009, and the M.S. degree and Ph.D. degree in electrical engineering from Stanford University in 2011 and 2013, respectively.
 From 2013 to 2018, he was an assistant professor at Arizona State University.
-In 2023, he was promoted to the full professor.
+He is elevated for the IEEE Fellow for contributions to non-volatile memories and in-memory computing.

-Prof. Yu has served many premier conferences as technical program committee, including IEEE International Electron Devices Meeting (IEDM), IEEE Symposium on VLSI Technology, IEEE International Reliability Physics Symposium (IRPS), ACM/IEEE Design Automation Conference (DAC), ACM/IEEE Design, Automation & Test in Europe (DATE), ACM/IEEE International Conference on Computer-Aided-Design (ICCAD), etc. He currently serves the editor for IEEE Electron Device Letters.
-He is a senior member of the IEEE.
+Prof. Yu has served many premier conferences as technical program committee, including IEEE International Electron Devices Meeting (IEDM), IEEE Symposium on VLSI Technology and Circuits, IEEE International Reliability Physics Symposium (IRPS), ACM/IEEE Design Automation Conference (DAC), ACM/IEEE Design, Automation & Test in Europe (DATE), ACM/IEEE International Conference on Computer-Aided-Design (ICCAD), etc. He serves an editor for IEEE Electron Device Letters (EDL), and associate editor-in-chief for IEEE Journal on Emerging and Selected Topics in Circuits and Systems (JETCAS).

 Honors and Awards